liorstov/evapocalc/README.md

 ## Operation

  1. Weather Generator
-	+ This section is responsible for creating a daily rainfall series of custom length which represents the statistical climate properties in a selected meteorological station.
+	+ This section is responsible for creating a daily rainfall series of predefined length which represents the statistical climate properties in a selected meteorological station.
 	 + *evapostats\RainGen.R*: Is responsible for getting the meteorological data from the IMS using *GetImsRain()* and generate the wet and dry days probabilities using markov chain algorithm    in *CalculateProbabilities()*.
-The *GenerateRainSeries(numOfSeries)* function generates the costume length series.
+The *GenerateRainSeries(numOfSeries)* function generates a series of desired length.

 	 this code creates daily rain from a weibull distribution: